 Jaeger is a neutered male high-content wolf-dog.
 That means he looks and acts like a wolf but has some dog in his history.
 We rescued him in 2010 when he was around one year old.

 Jaeger will almost always approach people he knows he’ll never see again.
 These lucky strangers might get some kisses and even be scent-rolled on!
-However, Jaeger is actually one of our pickiest rescues and rarely lets his caretakers get too close to him.
+However, Jaeger is actually one of our pickiest rescues and rarely lets his Keepers get too close to him.

 Likes & Dislikes